AchrafKassioui/Learning-iOS-Dev/README.md

 }
 ```

 What is the underscore for?
 Its purpose is to pass a value to a function without specifically naming the parameter.
-Technically, if a function has a signature in the form of `func greet(name: String)`, then calling the function necessarily requires to specify the name of the parameter, as in `greet(name: "Achraf")`.

-However, if the definition of the function adds `_` before the name of the parameter, then we can call the function without naming that parameter, as in `greet("Achraf")`.
+Technically, if a function has a signature in the form of `func greet(name: String)`, then calling the function necessarily requires to specify the name of the parameter, like `greet(name: "Achraf")`.
+But if you add `_` before the name of the parameter, then we can call the function without naming that parameter, as in `greet("Achraf")`.

 The underscore is also used to name internal variables in a function.
 It's a Swift common pattern, not a mandatory rule.
 It's a way of telling yourself and other people that the variable is for internal use only, and does not belong in another context.